fallen-icarus/cardano-swaps/README.md

 ---
 ## Conclusion
-The cardano-swaps protocol has all of the desired properties of a scalable DEX:
+The cardano-swaps protocol has all of the desired properties of a highly scalable DEX:

-1. Users maintain delegation control at all times.
-2. Composable atomic swaps allow creating arbitrarily complex swap transactions.
-3. Naturally concurrent and gets more concurrent the more available swaps there are.
-4. There is no impermanent loss since users explicitly declare their desired minimum price per swap.
-5. No secondary token is needed to interact with the DEX; only ADA is needed for the fees and deposits.
-6. Upgrades take place democratically.
-7. Any frontend can easily add support for cardano-swaps.

 Thanks to the use of beacon tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios api is an example of a more decentralized off-chain platform.
 As the technology improves, the decentralization of this DEX will only improve.

 ---
 ## FAQ

-### If all users have direct access to the spending script for that trading pair, why are reference scripts required?
+#### If all users have direct access to the spending script for that trading pair, why are reference scripts used?

+To disincentivize beacon bloat.

 The reason is to incentivize users to actually use the DEX as intended.
 If there were no deposits, users can create a live address with a beacon token and then just leave it open even if they aren't actually using the address anymore (like if there are no swappable assets in it).
 This "zombie" address will still appear when querying the beacon tokens even though other users can't actually do anything with it.
 By requiring the deposits, users are incentivized to close unused addresses in order to get the deposits back.

+#### If cardano-swaps reaches mass adoption, won't TVL on Cardano go down?

+Yes.
+Yes it will.
+TVL is a silly metric.